albertb/thermostat-scheduler/README.md

 I created this to handle periods of peak demand with Hydro-Québec.
-They have a special rate called [Winter Credit Option](https://www.hydroquebec.com/residential/customer-space/rates/winter-credit-option.html) wher they issue a small refund whenever you can reduce your electricity usage during periods of peak demand.
+They have a special rate called [Winter Credit Option](https://www.hydroquebec.com/residential/customer-space/rates/winter-credit-option.html) where they issue a small refund whenever you can reduce your electricity usage during periods of peak demand.

 ## Usage